 The Three Leafed Shamrock Song Lyrics And Guitar Chords

 The Tree Leaf Shamrock is a song for St. Patrick's Day.
-Also included are the tin whistle notes and the banjo / mandolin tab.
+Also included are the tin whistle sheet music notes and the banjo / mandolin tab.
 Dermot O’Brien version of the guitar chords are in E major with a capo on the 2nd fret.
 For the whistle notes use a D. The chords are by Marc and Jean is giving the instructions on how to play the song on the whistle.
 Recorded by Dermot Hegarty, Daniel O'Donnell and Hugo Duncan, Catlin Murtagh, all of which are country singers but I'm not convinced that this is a country song.
 A country singer will generally use a beat that he's used to.
 There's no information that I came upon to suggest who wrote this song.
 The Merry Ploughboy Ballad was also recorded by Dermot O'Brien back in the 1960's.

 In the (D)dock a (G)ship was (D)anchored